precise4/vault/README.md

 ## Why

 Kinda made this to archive what I have done and share it about because the more knowledge about with no barrier to entry the better especially when upon the high seas

+but do note that this is for educating not to share any posible infringing materials there are plenty of places that are hidden in plain sight for those needs

+## Who

+While at the moment I am just a lone encoder that may change or might get some more people to contribute to this

+there are two groups that release all the content that is documented here

+- **GEM** encodes movies 💎
+- **ZINE** is not encoded 📰